Shingled magnetic recording: Host-aware

 Host-aware is a combination of drive-managed and host-managed.
 The drive is capable of managing the shingled nature of the storage and will execute any command the host gives it, regardless of if it is sequential or not.
 However, the host is aware that the drive is shingled, and able to query the drive for fill levels.
 This allows the host to optimize writes for the shingled nature, while also allowing the drive to be flexible and backwards-compatible.

 Protocol

 SMR devices are considered zoned devices, as the storage is divided into zones of usually 256 MiB size.
 Two sets of specialized commands, ZBC (Zoned Block Commands, ANSI INCITS 536) for SCSI and ZAC (Zoned ATA Commands, ANSI INCITS 537) for SATA are available for SMR devices.
-They tell the host about whether each zone is PMR or SMR and allow them to address these zones directly.
+They tell the host about whether each zone is CMR or SMR and allow them to address these zones directly.
 Unless specifically mentioned, the commands are only available on host-aware/-managed devices.
 The specific commands are: